astronomer/docs/astro/manage-deployments-as-code.md

 You now can see your updated Deployment in the Astro UI.
 You can update any of the fields in the `environment_variables`, `configuration`, `worker_queues`, or `alert_emails` sections of the Deployment File.
 A few notes on updating a Deployment with a Deployment file:

-- The command flags always override the values given in the file.
-- You can’t change the Cluster the Deployment is running on.
-However you can create a new Deployment based on your file with a different Cluster for a similar result
+- You can’t change the Cluster the Deployment runs on.
+However, you can use the Deployment file to create a new Deployment with a different Cluster.
-- Your environment variables will be updated to match the `environment_variables` section in the file.
-This means that environment variables that currently exist in the Deployment but not in the file will be deleted.
-If a variable is secret omit the value from the file to ensure it doesn’t change during an update.
+- Environment variables are updated to match the `environment_variables` section in the Deployment file.
+Environment variables that are in the Deployment but not in the Deployment file are deleted.
+If an environment variable is a secret, remove the value from the Deployment file to ensure it doesn’t change during an update.
-- Your worker queues will be updated to match the `worker_queues` section in the file.
-This means that worker queues that currently exist in the Deployment but not in the file will be deleted.
-Omitted values in the `worker_queues` section will fallback to there current value and not update to “smart defaults”.
+- Worker queues are updated to match the `worker_queues` section in the Deployment file.
+Worker queues that are in the Deployment but not in the Deployment file are deleted.
+Omitted values in the `worker_queues` section keep their existing values and are not updated.

-# Next Steps:
+## Next steps:

 - [Manage Deployment API keys](api-keys.md)
 - [Deploy Code](deploy-code.md)